JKahtava/GetData_PeerAssignment/CodeBook.md

 ## 6        LAYING           6                0.2486565
 ```

-Finally, the tidy dataset of feature averages for each activity and subject is stored as a csv-file in `meanandstd_averages.csv`.
+Finally, the tidy dataset of feature averages for each activity and subject is stored as a csv-file in `meanandstd_averages.txt`.